sandrahoffberg/Dose-response/README.md

 ### How this capsule works:

-This is the fourth capsule in the pipeline. <br>
+This is the fourth capsule in the pipeline.
+Running this capsule is optional. <br>
 Format and filter metadata.
 Only included treated wells with multiple dosages. <br>
 Then it fits dose-response curves. <br>
 Then plots dose response curves for every gene in each treatment.